ajithk444/ICOTravel_Flutter/README.md

 - Firebase sign-in method
 - build a live location map
-- track users registered using a common map view
+- Locate users and vehicle in map view
 - firestore image storage and retrive for profile image
 - bottom sheets

 Feel free to use this in your own projects. 😉